openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 ### Proposal

 <!--
 Thank you!
-You are submitting a topic for the next Collaborator's Summit, Dublin (IR) 2022!
+You are submitting a topic for the next Collaborator's Summit, Vancouver (CA) 2023!

 Please include as much detail as you are able to at this moment.
 Don't worry, it doesn't have to be complete.